 New Hampshire Route 124 is a 28-mile-long east-west highway in southern New Hampshire that runs from Marlborough to the Massachusetts border.
 Along the way, the road skirts the southern slopes of Mount Monadnock and continues into Sharon.
 In Sharon, stop and look at the historic marker on the northern side of the road, commemorating the site of a gate that once collected tolls for the third New Hampshire Turnpike, which followed much of the present-day route of NH 124.
 The road then enters New Ipswich and continues through that town.

-In New Ipswich, stop to explore the grounds of Barrett House, a grand manse built ca. 1800.
-Due to COVID-19 precautions, the house is not open for tours at the time of this writing, though that may change by fall.
-But even if the house is closed to visitors, you may stroll around the property, which, along with the buildings, belongs to Historic New England.
+In New Ipswich, stop to explore the grounds of Barrett House, a grand Federal–style manse built circa 1800.
+Even if the house is closed to visitors (the house is open the second and fourth Saturdays of the month through October 11), you can stroll around the property, which, along with the buildings, belongs to Historic New England.

 The mansion site includes more than 70 acres and boasts perennial gardens, annual gardens, and a Gothic Revival summer house.
 This building crowns the hillside overlooking the expansive grounds and is an ideal place to rest and take in nature’s beauty.